Jimmy-2/PaperStocker/README.md

     *  User can search for a stock's ticker and access news articles relating to the searched ticker.
 Users can also search for more than 1 stock ticker to access news relating to multiple stocks.
 * 4th tab: Settings
     * Users can access the change balance, daily balance, and the summary screens from this tab.
     * Change Balance Screen
-    * Users can change their current balance in case they need access to more money or less money.
+      ** Users can change their current balance in case they need access to more money or less money.
     * Daily Balance Screen
-    * Displays the history of the daily balance for the user.
+      ** Displays the history of the daily balance for the user.
     * Summary Screen
-    * Displays a pie chart of the portfolio distribution.
+      ** Displays a pie chart of the portfolio distribution.
 Users can also access data relevant to their paper trading such as their best/worse stocks bought and sold as well as a list of all stocks ever bought and sold along with the profits/losses earned for the stocks.

+* Detail Screen
+    * Displays relevant data and price quotes for the stock as well as a historical price candle stick chart.
+Users can buy and sell stocks by accessing the trade screen from here.
+* Trade Screen
+    * Users can directly buy and sell stocks.

 ### Original Wireframe